lingtalfi/Kit_PicassoWidget/personal/mydoc/pages/conception-notes.md

 ----- css/                  # this directory contains the css code blocks to add to the chosen template
 --------- default.css       # can be any name, but it's the same name as a template
 ```

+Note: the widget directory could also be placed elsewhere, which would be useful in a plugin oriented application, so
+that the plugins can copy the **widget** dir in the application scope, so that the maintainer of the app can modify those
+files by hand without having to modify the plugin itself (for instance).

 So the main ideas here are: